How to install the Bamboo Shield® to control bamboo.

 Step Two: When bamboo becomes established, it can spread into unwanted areas.
 Root growth can occur much farther out than the above ground canes.
 Bamboo roots run parallel to the surface, typically in the first 18” or less of soil.

-Step Three: To control the bamboo, you want to cut unwanted growth at ground level.
+Step Three: To control the bamboo, cut unwanted growth at ground level.
 Existing growth is woody and best removed with a saw.
 Any stumps will rot quickly if cut at ground level.

 Step Four: Install bamboo shield to prevent the bamboo from returning.
 This is done by digging a trench along the desired controlled area.
 The Bamboo Shield is then installed in the trench with the shiny side towards the bamboo.
 It should be angled slightly outward so the bottom is closer and the top is farther away from the bamboo.
 Leave a 2” lip exposed above ground level.